How Long Does It Take To Write A Screenplay For A Movie?

 One of the fastest screenplays ever written, if not the fastest screenplay ever written, was The Breakfast Club which John Hughes wrote in two days.

-A former advertising copywriter, Hughes was known for writing screenplays in twenty hour binges over the weekend in his prime.
+A former advertising copywriter, Hughes was known for writing screenplays in twenty-hour binges over the weekend in his prime.

-Keep in mind you’ll still have to rewrite your script many times once you finish the first draft.
+Remember you’ll still have to rewrite your script many times once you finish the first draft.
 But it’s 110 times easier to edit the first draft of a done screenplay than write 110 pages of a nonexistent screenplay.

 Movie nameScreenplay production time